selvavignesh-2206/selvavignesh-2206/README.md

 -->

-- 🔭 I’m currently working at GovTech Singapore as Associate Robotics Engineer under TAP
+- 🔭 I’m currently working at GovTech Singapore as Robotics Engineer under TAP
 - ⚡ I graduated from National University of Singapore with a B.E. in Mechanical Engineering (Robotics) and minor in Computer Science
 - 🌱 I’m currently learning AWS and front end web development